 - Module 6: The Art of Speechwriting

-The Young Leaders Training Programme is open to all actors related to international affairs wishing to take on leadership roles in their respective environment and to build up knowledge and skills related to the UN and International Geneva.
+The Young Leaders Training Programme is open to all actors related to international affairs wishing to build up knowledge and skills related to the UN and International Geneva.

-Participants can include university students, high school students and other aspiring young leaders of similar background.
-Junior professionals from the public and private sector and senior officials who are young at heart are equally welcome to apply.
+Participants can include high school students, university students and other aspiring young leaders of similar background.
+Junior professionals from the public and private sector are equally welcome to apply.

 In order to ensure the highest quality standards, the registration will be closed after 30 participants.
 Slots will be allocated on a first-come, first-served basis.
-At the end of the programme, participants will receive an official UNITAR certificate.
+At the end of the programme, all participants will receive an official UNITAR certificate of completion.